civo/cli/README.md

 ### Installing on Linux

-For Linux Civo CLI can be installed in various method.
+For Linux Civo CLI can be installed by various methods.

 * Install via brew, as shows in above step.

-* Install via wget,
+* Install via wget, specifying the release version you want:

 ```
 wget https://github.com/civo/cli/releases/download/v0.7.6/civo-0.7.6-linux-amd64.tar.gz